Guide to the Budget documents

 A number of documents are released on Budget day.
 The purpose of these documents is to provide information about the Government’s fiscal intentions for the year ahead and the wider fiscal and economic picture.
 The documents released on Budget day are as follows:

-The Wellbeing Budget
+Wellbeing Budget 2020: Rebuilding Together

 The Budget Speech is the Budget Statement the Minister of Finance delivers at the start of Parliament's Budget debate.
 The Budget Statement generally focuses on the overall fiscal and economic position, the Government’s policy priorities and how those priorities will be funded.